nanotnam/thesis/README.md

 # thesis

-There used to be God and me who understood this code Now, there is only God.
+God and I understood this code when we created it together.

+Now, even he does not know what I was doing.

-Many thanks to all the friends and professors along the way during my uni time.
+Many thanks to all my friends and professors during my university years.